david-gmz/MarkdownNoteBlog/README.md

 **Optional chaining in dependencies:** By using `currentNote?.body`, you prevent the dependency array from crashing if `currentNote` is `undefined`.
 This should prevent the crash while also maintaining the condition you added for updating only when tempNoteText changes relative to `currentNote.body`.
 </details>
-<details><summary>Refactoring using Context API</summary>
+<details open><summary>Refactoring using Context API</summary>

 ## Context API
 ### Definition of types in one type
- Refactoring by using the COntext API simplifies the definition of types in on container type
+ Refactoring by using the COntext API[^3] simplifies the definition of types in on container type

  ```ts
  interface Note {